camunda-community-hub/camunda-8-helm-profiles/camunda-values.yaml.d/README.md

 ## Purpose

-The `camunda-values.d` directory serves as a shared library of configuration components that:
+The `camunda-values.yaml.d` directory serves as a shared library of configuration components that:

 - **Promote reusability**: Common configurations are defined once and reused across multiple profiles
 - **Enable composition**: Different profiles can combine multiple values files to achieve their desired configuration